-Currently, the Montecito Groundwater Basin where these wells are located is in a state of overdraft due to the fact that groundwater levels are at a historic low and extraction has exceeded natural recharge for several consecutive years.
+Currently, the Montecito Groundwater Basin, where the Schlesinger well will be located, is in a state of overdraft due to the fact that groundwater levels are at a historic low and extraction has exceeded natural recharge for several consecutive years.
 In fact, MWD studies have indicated that there has been no measured recharge to the groundwater basin since the 2004-05 winter season.
 Additionally, there is strong evidence that seawater intrusion has occurred and is ongoing within the Montecito Groundwater Basin.

-B. SUMMARY OF APPEAL CONTENTIONS
+B. STANDARD OF REVIEW